-The Department of Family Therapy has full time faculty and supervisors as well as part-time faculty and supervisors that represent racial diversity as well as diversity in gender, age, religion, culture, and sexual orientation.
-The student body of the doctoral program reflects the rich cultural diversity of South Florida and across the nation as far as race, religion, gender, sexual orientation, and age.
+The Department of Family Therapy has full time faculty and supervisors as well as adjunct faculty and supervisors who represent diversity in gender, age, religion, race, culture, and sexual orientation.
+The student body of the doctoral program reflects the rich cultural diversity of South Florida and across the nation in terms of race, religion, gender, sexual orientation, and age.